wp-media/imagify-plugin/readme.txt

 == Changelog ==
 = 1.6.5 =
 * Improvement: Code quality of the whole plugin has been improved to fit more WordPress coding standards.
-* Improvement: Lots of internationalisation improvements.
-Now the plugin's internationalisation fully rely on the repository system.
+* Improvement: Lots of internationalization improvements.
+Now the plugin's internationalization fully rely on the repository system.
 * Bug Fix: Fixed an error with php 7.1: `Uncaught Error: [] operator not supported for strings in /wp-content/plugins/imagify/inc/functions/admin.php:134`.

 = 1.6.4 =